miguelbcr/RxPaparazzo/README.md

         });
 ```

 The `response` instance holds a reference to the path where the image was persisted.

+The path is under app name folder on the root of the external storage.

 ### Calling the gallery to retrieve an image.